How To Set SMART Goals That Will Set You Up For Success

 - Are there available resources to achieve the objective?

-- Do you need a gym membership, a new bank account, new clothes?
+- Do you need a gym membership, a new bank account, or new clothes?

 - Am I set up to do this even when I don’t have “motivation”?